Chris Capuano

 Christopher Frank Capuano (born August 19, 1978) is an American former professional baseball pitcher who played 12 seasons in Major League Baseball (MLB).
-He was selected by the Arizona Diamondbacks in the eighth round, 238th overall, of the 1999 MLB draft.
-During his career, Capuano played for the Arizona Diamondbacks, Milwaukee Brewers, New York Mets, Los Angeles Dodgers, Boston Red Sox, and New York Yankees, and was named an All-Star in 2006.
+He was selected by the Arizona Diamondbacks in the eighth round of the 1999 MLB draft.
+During his career, Capuano played for the Diamondbacks, Milwaukee Brewers, New York Mets, Los Angeles Dodgers, Boston Red Sox, and New York Yankees, and was named an MLB All-Star in 2006.

 Early life

 Capuano was born and raised in West Springfield, Massachusetts.
 During his youth, he was a multi-sport athlete, competing in baseball, basketball, and soccer.
 He grew up as a fan of the Boston Red Sox and recalls playing whiffle ball as a child in his backyard with friends, imagining themselves pitching at Fenway Park in Boston.

 Capuano attended St. Thomas the Apostle School in West Springfield from kindergarten through eighth grade and graduated as valedictorian from Cathedral High School in Springfield in 1996.